mwildehahn/pydantic-ai-gepa/README.md

 - **ReflectNode** - Sample minibatch, analyze failures, propose improvements via LLM
 - **MergeNode** - Genetic crossover of successful candidates (when enabled)

-**Key Benefits:**

-- **Async-native** - All LLM operations use async/await for better concurrency
-- **Parallel evaluation** - Validate multiple examples concurrently (~10x speedup)
-- **Automatic checkpointing** - Every node transition saved, resume from any point
+Each node transition is checkpointed, so you can resume from any point.
+Evaluations run in parallel for speed.
-- **Observable** - Full visibility into optimization state at each step
-- **Type-safe** - Pydantic models for all state and configuration

 ### Optimization Process

-GEPA optimizes agents through evolutionary search:

-1. **Evaluate** - Score candidate prompts on validation examples (parallel)
+1. **Evaluate** - Score candidates on validation examples
-2. **Reflect** - Use LLM to analyze failures and propose improvements
+2. **Reflect** - LLM analyzes failures and proposes improvements
-3. **Merge** - Combine successful strategies (genetic crossover)
+3. **Merge** - Combine successful strategies (optional)
-4. **Repeat** - Iterate until convergence or budget exhausted
+4. **Repeat** - Until convergence or budget exhausted

-The optimization maintains:

-- Pareto front of best-performing candidates per validation instance
-- Genealogy tracking (parent-child relationships)
-- LLM result caching to avoid redundant API calls
+Results are cached to avoid redundant LLM calls.
-- Configurable stopping conditions (max evaluations, iterations, or custom)

 ## Example